coenhallie/mobile-work-app/docs/JOB_STATUS_SYSTEM.md

 - Can apply for OPEN jobs → job becomes ASSIGNED
 - Can start ASSIGNED jobs → job becomes IN_PROGRESS
 - Can complete IN_PROGRESS jobs → job becomes COMPLETED
-- Must wait during IN_REVIEW status
+- Must wait for client to finalize during COMPLETED status

 ### For clients:

-- Can review COMPLETED jobs → job becomes IN_REVIEW
-- Can finalize IN_REVIEW jobs → job becomes FINALIZED
+- Can finalize COMPLETED jobs → job becomes FINALIZED
 - Must wait during ASSIGNED and IN_PROGRESS statuses

 ## Extending the System